jdeolive/geotools-old/spike/web/sphinx/source/quickstart.rst

 Netbeans IDE
 ------------

-Netbeans users don't need to go through the steps outlined above for Eclipse.
-The only thing you need to check is that you set up the IDE to suppport Maven projects by installing the Mevenide plugin as described on the Netbeans developers page.
-This plugin allows Netbeans to create new projects, and to open existing Maven projects.
+If you are using Netbeans you don't need to go through the steps outlined above for Eclipse.
 You can create a new Maven project from within Netbeans rather than at the command line.
 To do this, select the Maven Quickstart Archetype in the New Project dialog to create a basic pom.xml and directory structure, and then manually edit the POM to add the necessary repositories and dependencies as outlined below.

 If you have already created your project at the command line (see above) then all that you need to do is open the project within Netbeans as if it was a normal Java project.